gkousiouris/node-red-contrib-owmonitor/README.md

 node-red-contrib-owmonitor
 =====================

-This is a subflow node in order to monitor the latest performance (sliding window) of Openwhisk actions.
-The flow pings periodically the target Openwhisk installation in order to retrieve the last executed actions and extract statistics from their execution.
+This is a node in order to monitor the latest performance (sliding window) of Openwhisk actions.
+The node pings periodically the target Openwhisk installation in order to retrieve the last executed actions and extract statistics from their execution.

 ## Install